matt-drayton/easy-ride/README.md

 Then, to run the services, use the `docker-compose up` command in the root `easy-ride` directory.

 Note that the `Directions` service requires a Google Maps API key to be set as an environment variable.
 The easiest way to do this is to add a file `.env` within the `Directions` directory.
 Within `.env`, set the API key in the format `MAPS_API_KEY=cAbfJkBfABfNAXfaqQvPugjljVV-AquTzpzT1k0`.
 This is just an example key, you will need to set your own.

+## User Credentials

+For the purposes of testing, there are two drivers signed up to the system.
+To begin with, they are not in the roster.
+Their credentials are:

+- `sebvet` : `astonmartin`
+- `babydriver` : `edgarwright`

+The specification does not mention the need to be able to sign-up or remove users from the system dynamically.
+As such, there is no way to do this.